MahatmaCrond/jscript-cmd-line-tool/README.md

-# Jscript-Decrypt-for-MacOS
+# Jscript cmd line tool
 Port of a tool used to decode MS JScript.
-Useful for some Malware reverse engineering or random decoding of obfuscated Javascript.
-I have seen JScript.Encode used recently and thought this tool could be useful for folks on a mac working on security research.
+Useful for some Malware reverse engineering or decoding of obfuscated Javascript.
+I have seen JScript.Encode used recently and thought this tool could be useful for folks working on security research.
 JScript was introduced by MS in 1996.
-I did the port of this tool to MacOS, I didn't write the original implementation.
+I did not write the original implementation of this.

 Credit goes to: MrBrownstone, mrbrownstone@virtualconspiracy.com